Nat-Lab/shadowmanager/README.md

 	status:  show shadowmanager running status, no parameters required.
 	show:    show all the servers handling, no parameters required.
 	remove:  remove server with given ID.
 Use "show" command to show all servers, accepting 1 parameter, server ID.
+	enovr:   enable one or more overrides, accepting override names as parameters (optional).
+	disovr:  disable one or more overrides, accepting override names as parameters (optional).

 ### Overrides, Includes and Hooks